Crab-Team

 Thank you to our supporters!

 We’d like to express our gratitude to the funders and donors who have supported this program over the last 3 seasons of monitoring.
-A huge thank you to Fisheries and Oceans Canada, the Squamish Community FoundationTD Friends of the Environment, the Squamish Lillooet Regional District, and generous individual donors who have supported this work- we couldn’t have done it without all of you!
+A huge thank you to Fisheries and Oceans Canada, the Squamish Community FoundationTD Friends of the Environment, the Squamish Lillooet Regional District, BC Parks, and generous individual donors who have supported this work- we couldn’t have done it without all of you!

 2023-03-scaled